ictwise/pp3/README.md

 ## Forking the GitHub Repository
 Making a copy of the original repository on our GitHub account to view or to make changes without affecting the original repository;
-1. Log into [GitHub](https://github.com/) and locate the repository.
+1. Log into [GitHub](https://github.com/ictwise/pp3) and locate the repository.
 2. At the top of the Repository, just above the "Settings" button on the menu, locate the "Fork" button.
 3. You should now have a copy of the original repository in your GitHub account.

 <br>

-## Making a Local Clone
+## Making a Local Clone using gitpod
-1. Install the Gitpod Browser Extentions for Chrome.
+1. Log in to [Gitpod]() with your gitpod account.
-2. After installation, restart the browser.
+2. On the [Workspaces page](https://gitpod.io/workspaces)  click New Workspace
-3. Log in to [Gitpod](https://www.gitpod.io/) with your gitpod account.
+3. In Context URL past or type github.com/ictwise/pp3 - click New Workspace
 4. Navigate to the Project GitHub repository.
 5. Click the green "Gitpod" button in the top right corner of the repository.
 6. This triggers a new gitpod workspace to be created from the code in GitHub where you can work locally.